+GENERAL ISSUES

-GENERAL ISSUES Registration and Identification of Companion Animals
+Microchipping and Registration of Companion Animals

-Registration and identification of Companion Animals are crucial components of funding management, education and enforcement programs.
+Microchipping, registration and annual permits for Companion Animals are crucial components of funding management, education and enforcement programs.
 The NSW Register is a critical database to assist in returning lost pets, identifying offending animals, and as a way of communicating with pet owners.